Enhance your Family Matinee experience with fun pre-show activities starting at 11:30 a.m.

 Enhance your Family Matinee experience!
 With this package (just $10 more than matinee tickets), festival goers can add inside information about the opera accompanied by pre-performance family fun activities, including interactive opera games with Take a Child to the Opera.
 We also invite you to bring your own lunch to picnic with us before the family matinee performance at 2:30 pm.
-If you’ve already purchased your family matinee tickets, please contact the Box Office at 303-292-6700 to upgrade to the Take a Child option.
+If you’ve already purchased your family matinee tickets, please contact the Box Office at 303-292-6700 to upgrade to the Take a Child option. *Prices subject to change based on availability.

 The schedule below is from the 2014 Take a Child activities.
 2015 has not been set yet, but it can give you an idea of what might be offered.